GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 ![Mirror Padding](mirror_padding.png "Full convolved image with mirror padding")

 Zero padding is much nicer and it's what's used in the video at the start of this article.
-Zero padding has some lost luminance (since light spilling over to the padding zone is not compensated for) and given the shape of the PSF, pixels near the border lose much more luminance, which can turn the borders of the image darker.
-However, this is barely noticeable in practice and we avoid artifacts like the one showcase for mirror padding.
+We do lose some luminance (since light spilling over to the padding zone is not compensated for) and given the shape of the PSF, pixels near the border lose much more luminance, which can turn the borders of the image darker.
+This vignetting effect is actually desirable (often added as a post-process), all the while avoiding artifacts like the one showcased for mirror padding.
 Furthermore, autoexposure methods handle the lost luminance in the image.

 ![Zero Padding](zero_padded.png "Full convolved image with zero padding")